RSE-Sheffield/GPUComputing.github.io/hardware.md

 * You will have priority access to your own nodes but when not in use these will be available within the general ShARC pool (this is different to exclusive access).

 If you are interested in purchasing GPU servers then please contact [RSE Sheffield](http://www.rse.shef.ac.uk/contact) who can advice on purchasing options and arrange this via CICS.

+## National Facilities ##

+A number of EPSRC Tier 2 centre with GPUs will be available in Mid 2017.
+Details of which will be listed here.